One of the leading financial advisory and insurance firms in the Nordics.

 Resulted in redesigned contact forms and booking flows, directly addressing user pain points

-One key discovery was that the contact forms were a major source of user frustration, which had not been fully recognized before
+One key discovery was that the contact forms were a major source of user frustration, which had not been recognized before

 Delivered a prioritized backlog with numerous improvements